flicken/eventmanny/README.md

 --------
  * Create: Easy entering of multiple events
  * Conflicts: See conflicts for recently entered events
- * Recent updates: See recent (past week) updates for events in the next month.
+ * Recent updates: See recent updates for events in the next month.
      This is to support syncing recent changes to a paper calendar

 TODO